 Contact Ted A. Greve & Associates to Learn More

 If you have been injured in an auto accident that was caused by a driver that was driving while intoxicated, then you can file a civil suit to claim damages.
 However, the processes involved are complex and having an experienced attorney by your side could greatly minimize your stress and maximize your compensation.
-Contact the dedicated Atlanta, Georgia auto accident lawyers at Ted A. Greve & Associates right away to start exploring your legal options.
+Contact the dedicated Atlanta GA auto accident lawyers at Ted A. Greve & Associates right away to start exploring your legal options.